-The Commissioner for Privacy and Data Protection oversees the practices of organisations, including Forensicare, with respect to personal information.
+The Office of the Victorian Information Commissioner oversees the practices of organisations, including Forensicare, with respect to information held by the organisation.

 Department of Health and Human Services

 The Department of Health and Human Services' Victorian health policy and funding guidelines set out the performance and financial framework within which funded agencies operate.